 Zoos and wildlife preserves open many minds and doors of opportunity.
 Children and adults can see firsthand how different creatures care for their young, how it’s not all that different from us caring for our own.
 They can experience the comical antics of some species that just love to have fun.
 People can observe other species that aren’t indigenous to our area, and learn some amazing new facts.
 Then there are those with aquariums that offer a window into a world that, unless you get trained to dive, very few would have the privilege to otherwise view.
 I can also say, for photographers aspiring to catch wildlife images in natural settings, a good place to practice is the zoo.
 You have a more confined and controlled atmosphere in which to capture your subject and figure out what settings are needed, and while learning you don’t have the added stress of your personal safety or that of the animal.

 Where do I come into this, you might ask?
-Well, as a photographer, an animal lover, and a conservationist, I see all the wonder and greatness that can come from these facilities.
+Well, as a photographer, and an animal lover, I see all the wonder and greatness that can come from these facilities.
 Therefore, I have created a page in my portfolio specifically dedicated to animals I have had the honor to photograph in zoos and wildlife preserves.
 Please take a look, and enjoy these beautiful images.
 Remember, conservation starts within; within your heart, within your mind; within your home.

 Love and Light to all…